FritzTheCat9/YoutubeLinks/README.md

 # YoutubeLinks
 The YoutubeLinks app will allow users to save YouTube links as playlists.
 Users will be able to download mp3 files from the playlists they create.

+Update: Creating playlists works, downloading single link as .mp3 and .mp4 works.
+More improvements will be added.

 ## Table of contents
 * [Technologies](#technologies)
 * [Architecture](#architecture)